mwiatrzyk/pydio/README.rst

 About
 =====

-PyDio aims to be as simple as possible, yet still powerful, allowing you to feed dependencies inside your application in a flexible way.
+PyDio aims to be simple, yet still powerful, allowing you to feed dependencies inside your application in a flexible way.
 PyDio design is based on simple assumption, that dependency injection can be achieved using simple **key-to-function** map, where **key** specifies **type of object** you want to inject and **function** is a **factory** function that creates **instances** of that type.

 In PyDio, this is implemented using **providers** and **injectors**.
 You use